rbms-bsc/DCRMR/_pages/Phys-desc/Applied-material.md

 ## 6.26.3 General rule

-<a name="6.26.3.1">6.26.3.1</a> Record the applied material of the manifestation if considered important.
+<a name="6.26.3.1">6.26.3.1</a> Record an applied material of the manifestation if considered important.
 Use one or more terms from the [RDA Value Vocabularies: RDA Material](http://www.rdaregistry.info/termList/RDAMaterial/){:target="_blank"} and indicate the source.

 >Example:
 ><CITE>ink</CITE>